coderefinery/git-intro/content/motivation.md

 ## Reproducibility

+**Problem: Someone asks you about your results from 5 years ago.
+Can you get the same results now?**

 - How do you indicate which version of your code you have used in your paper?
 - When you find a bug, how do you know **when precisely** this bug was introduced (Are published results affected?
 Do you need to inform collaborators or users of your code?).